Platonic-Systems/generics-sop-examples/draft.md

             Nothing
 ```

-We split the path `fp`, and process the first path segment by matching it with one of the sum constructors.
-In `anamorphismSum`, we handle the two cases of null product constructor and singleton product constructor (`mcana_NS` is reponsible for recursing into other sum constructors).
-For null product, we match the file path with "${constructorSuffix}.html", and return immediately.
-For single product case, we use `mcana_NP` to build the product. `anammorphismProduct` uses `sList` to case match on the rest of the products (ie. 2nd, etc.) - and calls `decodeRoute` on first product only if the rest is empty, which in turn requires us to the `IsRoute` constraint all the way above.
+We split the path `fp` and process the first path segment by matching it with one of the sum constructors.
+In `anamorphismSum` we handle the two cases of null product constructor and singleton product constructor (`mcana_NS` is responsible for recursing into other sum constructors).
+For null product, we match the file path with "${constructorSuffix}.html" and return immediately.
+For a single product case, we use `mcana_NP` to build the product. `anammorphismProduct` uses `sList` to case match on the rest of the products (i.e. 2nd, etc.) - and calls `decodeRoute` on the first product only if the rest is empty, which in turn requires us to the `IsRoute` constraint all the way above.

-Finally we use `DefaultMethods` to specify a default implementation in `IsRoute` class.
+Finally, we use `DefaultMethods` to specify a default implementation in `IsRoute` class.

 We can test that our code works in ghci: